kaifayazkhan/describe-art/README.md

 ## Features

 - User authentication with email, password, and Google Sign In
-- Create AI generated images with text prompts
+- Generate images using Stable Diffusion XL, Flux Schnell or Flux Dev
 - All images are stored in AWS S3 with metadata saved in PostgreSQL
 - Personal gallery page where users can view all their generated images
 - Cursor based pagination with infinite scroll for a smooth browsing experience